Careers Advice for International Students

 For more information on your Tier 4 visa/Student route visa working restrictions for term-time and vacations, please see the MyPort article: Working hours guidance – International/EU/EEA/Swiss students.

 Tips for non-UK students working part-time at uni

 - You'll need to wait until you arrive in the UK to secure a job, so use the time before you arrive at university to prepare and research what you'll need when you get here

 - Once you're registered at the University, you can search for part-time jobs on our online jobs board, MyCareer

-- You'll need to apply for a National Insurance Number – find out how to do this in our guide to finding part-time work
+- You may need to apply for a National Insurance number – find out how to do this in our guide to finding part-time work

 - The Careers and Employability Service run careers workshops specifically for international students looking for work in the UK – find our events listing online at MyCareer